-The reports are another part of that-investment ideas deeply researched using the framework laid out in the books and boot camps, followed by recommended levered strategies using a
+The reports are another part of that-investment ideas deeply researched using the framework laid out in the books and boot camps, followed by recommended levered strategies using a combination of options, stock, and cash in reserve.

 KN: Can a manager whose mandate does not include using options still get anything from your reports?